 Jack the Ripper (maybe)

-One of the top suspects of the unsolved “Jack-The-Ripper” murders in Whitechapel, London during the late 1880s was Dr Francis Tumblety, a man who suspected of other crimes without convictions.
+One of the top suspects of the unsolved “Jack-The-Ripper” murders in Whitechapel, London during the late 1880s was Dr Francis Tumblety, a man who was suspected of other crimes without convictions.
 Tumblety was never convicted of the Ripper murders either, and they were never officially solved.
-After being arrested as a suspect for the killings, he posted bail and released from custody.
+After being arrested as a suspect for the killings, he posted bail and was released from custody.
 He then snuck out of England and returned to his home in Rochester, New York, and conveniently the murders stopped.
 In 1903 he died of heart disease and was interred in the family plot at the Holy Sepulchre Cemetery.
 The monument has the name “Tumuelty”.

 The Giant of Cape Breton